planttheidea/moize/README.md

 {
   cache: Map|Object, // custom cache implementation
   isPromise: boolean, // is the result a promise
+  maxAge: number, // amount of time in milliseconds before the cache will expire
   maxSize: number, // maximum size of cache for this method
   serializer: Function // method to serialize the arguments to build a unique cache key }